-The Hanover Enrichment Series events include influential author, radio host and educator Michael Eric Dyson, ground-breaking and award-winning actress and producer Laverne Cox, and comedian Scott Rogowsky, former host of "HQ Trivia," writer and producer.
-Tickets for all three programs are currently available online through Eventbrite and hanover.edu/arts.
+The Hanover Enrichment Series events include influential author, radio host and educator Michael Eric Dyson and comedian Scott Rogowsky, former host of "HQ Trivia," writer and producer.
+Tickets for both programs are currently available online through Eventbrite and hanover.edu/arts.

 The Hanover Enrichment Series is sponsored by Tricia and Will Hagenah with additional support from German American Bank.

 Arts and entertainment events include:

 “In Caricature: Racial Profiling and Its Impact on Black America”

 Friday, Jan.
 24, 2020, 7 p.m., Fitzgibbon Recital Hall